1) Do I need a referral from a doctor or specialist?

 Lots of fun!
-Assessments involve a discussion with parents regarding your child's background and your concerns, followed by a combination of formal and informal assessment.
+Assessments involve a discussion with parents regarding your child’s background and your concerns, followed by a combination of formal and informal assessment.
 Informal assessment usually looks like play, but the therapist is usually playing in order to assess one or more skills.
-Therapy sessions are usually 30 minutes long.
-During these sessions, there is usually a discussion and review of progress and homework, after which new targets are introduced and practiced.
-Depending on you/your child’s age and needs this may involve play-based activities or more formal table-top activities with an emphasis on achieving challenging new skills in a fun and motivating way.
-At the end of each appointment, goals and activities are provided for practice at home.
+During therapy sessions, there is usually a discussion and review of progress and homework, after which new targets may be introduced and practiced.
+Depending age and needs this may involve play-based activities or more formal table-top activities with an emphasis on achieving challenging new skills in a fun and motivating way.
+At the end of each appointment, homework is provided.

 7) How do I know when my child needs help?

 It is never too early to get help!
 If you or someone you know has concerns about your child’s development, we highly recommend you contact us for a discussion about your concerns and how we can help.
 We are happy to talk to you on the phone or answer any questions via email.
 Early intervention is critical to the success of your child, and we strongly recommend you follow up any concerns you have.
 To help you to decide if your child is meeting their milestones, we are putting together checklists in a range of areas which can be found here.